ConPaaS-team/conpaas/docs/installation.rst

 Director installation
 =====================

 The ConPaaS Director is a web service that allows users to manage their ConPaaS applications.
 Users can create, configure and terminate their cloud applications through it.
 This section describes the process of setting up a ConPaaS director on a Debian GNU/Linux system.
-Only versions 6.0 (Squeeze) and 7.0 (Wheezy) are supported.
+Although the ConPaaS director might run on other distributions, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy) are officially supported.

 #.
 Install the required packages::